Bumblebee Jasper: Properties, Facts and Photos

 What is Bumblebee Jasper?

-The stone is also sometimes labelled as agate, which is also incorrect.
-From a geological perspective, although agate and jasper share similarities, neither are present in Bumblebee Jasper.
+Bumblebee Jasper is sometimes labelled as agate, which is also incorrect.
+From a geological perspective, although agate and jasper share similarities, neither is present in Bumblebee Jasper.

-Many colourful stones used for decorative purposes are given trade names, and the suffix 'jasper' is always popular because of its familiarity.
+Many colourful stones used for decorative purposes are given trade names, and the suffix 'jasper' is popular because of the stone's familiarity.
 However, trade names often cause confusion when geologists try to determine the chemical composition of a specific material.

-Bumblebee Jasper is widely reported to originate from Mount Papandayan, but further investigation has revealed that the mountain is simply a landmark close to where Bumblebee Jasper is found.
+Bumblebee Jasper is widely reported to originate from Mount Papandayan, but it's purely a landmark close to where Bumblebee Jasper is found.

-It has since been confirmed that Bumblebee Jasper is limestone composed primarily of calcite.
+It has since been confirmed that Bumblebee Jasper is composed primarily of calcite, sulphur, realgar, and volcanic material.

 Orpiment and realgar form in the same environment and share similar physical properties.
 The black markings are believed to be manganese oxides.

-Scientific analysis has shown that Bumblebee Jasper is high in sulphur and arsenic.
+Scientific testing has confirmed that Bumblebee Jasper is high in sulphur and arsenic.
 Minerals with toxic elements are safe to handle, especially once polished.
 The danger comes from inhaling dust or microscopic fibres.

 Cutting and polishing minerals with toxic elements must be done carefully and with appropriate breathing protection.